syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ### Update Header

 Swimlane headers can be updated at runtime with the client side method `updateNode`.
-The following code snippet illustrates how to update a lane's header at runtime.
+The following code example illustrates how to update a lane's header at runtime.

 {% highlight js %}

      var diagram = $("#diagram").ejDiagram("instance");

-     //Define the header and format its text var header = {
+     //Defines the header and format its text var header = {
             text: "swimlane",
             bold: true,